nimachm81/fdtd1d/README.md

 # fdtd1d

-A parallel OpenMP/MPI 1D FDTD code for Maxwell equations.
+A parallel one dimensional FDTD code for Maxwell equations.

+Finite difference time domain (FDTD) is one of the most efficient numerical techniques for solving electromagnetic problems.
+It can handle a vast number of practical electromagnetic problems such as electromagnetic interaction with non-linear, dispersive, anisotropic and time varying media.

+This code demonstrates how to write a concurrent FDTD using modern C++ features.